 This study shows that additional protection for global terrestrial and marine ecosystems would lead to an average annual increase of $250 billion in economic output and $350 billion in improved ecosystem services compared with the status quo.
 The world currently invests just over $24 billion per year to protect the environment, whereas $140 billion will need to be invested in conservation by 2030.

 Paper accepted in Mine Water and the Environment

 This paper, a collaboration under the umbrella of the Centre for Minerals Environment Research NZ (CMER) with colleagues from Verum Group, Landcare Research, and Mine Waste Management is in press.
-A link will be provided when the publication is available online.
+The paper is available online here.

 In this paper, we compare the cost-effectiveness of mussel shell reactors and active (lime) treatment systems for acid mine drainage in mine sites in New Zealand.
 Our comparison improves on previous studies by simultaneously considering long time periods, comprehensive cost models, and uncertainty about hydro-chemical conditions.
 Our results indicate that such comprehensive analysis provides substantially more insight into cost structures over time and that mussel shell reactors can be financially viable under a wider range of conditions than is commonly assumed.

 Paper accepted in Marine Policy

 A paper, for which I prepared spatial data for the valuation analysis, on the costs and benefits of global policy options for Marine Protected Areas has been accepted for publication.
 Click here for “The global costs and benefits of expanding Marine Protected Areas”.

 Starting work on a strategic assessment, with a focus on socio-economic analysis, of urban development investments in Pakistan with Saaf Consult BV from The Hague.